awslabs/aws-encryption-sdk-specification/framework/structures.md

 ##### HMAC Keys

-The a key-value mapping of arbitrary, UTF-8 encoded strings to HMAC Keys derived from the beacon key material.
+A key-value mapping of arbitrary strings to bytes.
+Where the string is the name of the beacon and the bytes are the HMAC Key derived from the beacon key concatenated with the UTF8 Encoding of the beacon name.